What is Europe by car?

 The M25 (London Orbital) is frequently slow on its southern sector; M40 to London via Birmingham – Oxford has taken some of the pressure off the M1 between Birmingham and London

-What do I need for my car?
+What do I need to bring regarding my vehicle?

 The following: Always carry your national driving licence, the original vehicle registration document and your passport.
 Advise your motor insurer or broker of your intentions before taking a vehicle abroad.
 It is most important to know the level of cover you will actually have and what documents you will need to prove it.

 What items are legally required in a car when driving in France?